Xeloan/Xia-2-Next-genertation-discord-bot-based-on-open-AI/README.md

 chatcontent.json stores the current chat prompt.
 If the bot suddenly stops and is turned on again, the chat prompt will be automatically restored.

 memIndex.json stores the memory

+error.json stores just a flag of whether the bot is stopped by an error